 For our facility located at 1305 O'Brien Drive, Menlo Park, California (the "O'Brien Lease"), we were required to establish a letter of credit for the benefit of the landlord and to submit \$4.5 million as a deposit for the letter of credit in October 2015.
-Subsequently, pursuant to the terms of the O'Brien Lease, on May 1, 2019, the amount of the letter of credit was reduced from \$4.5 million to \$4.0 million and in May 2020 was reduced to \$3.5 million.
-As such, \$3.5 million was recorded in "Long-term restricted cash" in the condensed consolidated balance sheet as of March 31, 2021 and December 31, 2020.
+Subsequently, pursuant to the terms of the O'Brien Lease, beginning on May 1, 2019, the amount of the letter of credit was reduced by \$0.5 million each year thereafter on May 1.
+As such, \$3.0 million and \$3.5 million was recorded in long-term restricted cash in the condensed consolidated balance sheets as of June 30, 2021 and December 31, 2020, respectively.